gvanrossum/patma/README.md

 We can add an `if` clause to a pattern, known as a "guard".
 If the guard is false, `match` goes on to try the next `case` block.
-Note that variable extraction happens before the guard is evaluated:
+Note that value capture happens before the guard is evaluated:

 ```py
 match point: